A coronary angiography is an X-ray procedure or test to examine the arteries of your heart.

 How will I be prepared for the angiography?

-Make sure you know what food and drink you may have the night before and on the day of the angiography.
+Make sure you know what food and drink you can have the night before and on the day of the angiography.

-Also double check what medications to take, if any need to be temporarily stopped, and make sure you bring all your medications with you into hospital.
+Also double check what medications to take, and if you need to withhold any for the procedure.
+Make sure you bring all your medications with you into hospital.

 Will I be admitted to hospital?